adhikarisarthak/autoticket/README.md

 # autoticket
-this is an organized tiketing system for troublesooting.
+this is an organized ticketing system for troublesooting.